William Penn

-Biography
+Life and career

 Early years

 Penn was born in 1644 at Tower Hill, London, the son of English naval officer Sir William Penn, and Dutchwoman Margaret Jasper, who was widow of a Dutch sea captain and the daughter of a rich merchant from Rotterdam.
-Admiral Penn served in the Commonwealth Navy during the War of the Three Kingdoms and was rewarded by Oliver Cromwell with estates in Ireland.
-The lands given to Penn were confiscated from Irish Confederates who participated in the Irish Rebellion of 1641.
+Through the Pletjes-Jasper family, Penn is also said to have been a cousin of the Op den Graeff family, who were important Mennonites in Krefeld and Quakers in Pennsylvania.
+Admiral Penn served in the Commonwealth Navy during the Wars of the Three Kingdoms and was rewarded by Oliver Cromwell with estates in Ireland.
+The lands given to Penn had been confiscated from Irish Confederates who had participated in the Irish Rebellion of 1641.
 Admiral Penn took part in the restoration of King Charles II and was eventually knighted and served in the Royal Navy.
 At the time of his son's birth, then-Captain Penn was twenty-three and an ambitious naval officer in charge of blockading ports held by Confederate forces.

 Penn grew up during the rule of Oliver Cromwell, who succeeded in leading a Puritan rebellion against King Charles I; the king was beheaded when Penn was four years old.
 Penn's father was often at sea.
-Little William caught smallpox at a young age, losing all his hair (he wore a wig until he left college), prompting his parents to move from the suburbs to an estate in Essex.
+Young William caught smallpox, and lost his hair from the disease; he wore wigs for much of his life.
+Penn's smallpox also prompted his parents to move from the suburbs to an estate in Essex.
 The country life made a lasting impression on young Penn, and kindled in him a love of horticulture.
-Their neighbor was famed diarist Samuel Pepys, who was friendly at first but later secretly hostile to the Admiral, perhaps embittered in part by his failed seductions of both Penn's mother and his sister Peggy.
+Their neighbour was the diarist Samuel Pepys, who was friendly at first but later secretly hostile to the Admiral, perhaps embittered in part by his failed seductions of both Penn's mother and his sister Peggy.